 Advanced Placement (AP) is a program created by the College Board that offers college-level curricula and course examinations to high school students.
-In many cases American colleges and universities award placement and course credit to students who obtain high scores on the examinations (differs by college).
-Pine View School offers twenty six Advanced Placement courses.
+In many cases American colleges and universities award placement and course credit to students who obtain high scores on the examinations (policies differ by college).
+Pine View School currently offers thirty-four Advanced Placement courses.

 FAQs About Advanced Placement